plexil-group/plexil_docs/GettingStarted/Installation.rst

 Basic installation
 ~~~~~~~~~~~~~~~~~~

-These instructions presume a POSIX-compliant shell and GNU make.
+These instructions presume a POSIX-compliant shell and GNU ``make``.

 * Unpack or clone the sources.
 See `Tarball <Tarball_>`_ or `git <git_>`_ above.

 .. note::

-    Plexil may not build correctly if installed in a directory that
+    PLEXIL may not build correctly if installed in a directory that
     is a symbolic link, such as ``/tmp`` in macOS.

 * Change into the source directory.

-* Set up the environment.
+* Set up the shell environment.
 (This is not strictly necessary for the
    build, but will be for running programs.)

 ::